Ben Minicucci: Career

 Following graduation from college, Minicucci served 14 years in the Canadian Armed Forces.
 After, he joined Air Canada where he worked in a variety of roles in technical operations and later as vice president of heavy maintenance.

-Minicucci joined Alaska Airlines in 2004, where he first served as staff vice president of maintenance.
+Minicucci joined Alaska Airlines in 2004, where he first worked as staff vice president of maintenance.
 He went on to hold roles as executive vice president of Alaska’s operations in Seattle and chief operating officer.
-In 2016, he became president of Alaska Airlines where he led the company’s expansion into California and served as CEO of Virgin America during Alaska’s acquisition of the airline.
-AFAR (magazine) named Minicucci one of their Global Visionaries in 2019.
+In 2016, he became president of Alaska Airlines where he led the company’s expansion into California and was CEO of Virgin America during Alaska’s acquisition of the airline.
+AFAR magazine named Minicucci one of their Global Visionaries in 2019.

 On March 31, 2021, Minicucci was elected president and chief executive officer of Alaska Air Group, succeeding Brad Tilden.

-Philanthropy and civic engagement
+Civic engagement

-Minicucci serves on board of directors for Airlines for America, UNCF Seattle, World Trade Center Seattle, Challenge Seattle, Washington Roundtable, and the University of Washington Foster School of Business Center for Leadership and Strategic Thinking Advisory Board.
+Minicucci is on board of directors for Airlines for America, UNCF Seattle, World Trade Center Seattle, Challenge Seattle, Washington Roundtable, and the University of Washington Foster School of Business Center for Leadership and Strategic Thinking Advisory Board.